FedLine Advantage® Hardware and Software Requirements

 Personal computers (PCs) used to access Federal Reserve Bank Services via the FedLine Advantage Solution must comply with the minimum hardware and software requirements outlined below.

 - Microsoft® Windows® 10 is strongly recommended.
 Support is also provided for Windows 8.1.

-- Microsoft Edge®, Google ChromeTM and Microsoft Internet Explorer® 11 are supported for accessing FedLine Advantage.
-Other browsers (e.g., Mozilla® Firefox®, Safari, Opera) and other versions of Internet Explorer are not supported for use with FedLine Advantage.
+- Microsoft Edge® and Google ChromeTM are supported for accessing FedLine Advantage.
+Other browsers (e.g., Internet Explorer®, Mozilla® Firefox®, Safari, Opera) are not supported for use with FedLine Advantage.

 - Subscribers must have the latest versions of the Federal Reserve Bank-supplied FedLine security token client software and FedLine Advantage Connection Utility installed.
 More information on FedLine security tokens can be found in our FedLine Security Token FAQs.

 - Any PC used to access a FedLine Solution must meet the hardware requirements established by Microsoft for the selected operating system.
 Please note that the Federal Reserve Banks do not provide support for thin-client environments.